 I keep a directory for figures and another one for figure sources – i.e., each figure has its own .wmf file and its own .vsd file.
 To update a figure, edit the visio file and then do “save as” and select .wmf.

-This can be automated using the follow script: makefile and windows scripting host script:
+This can be automated using the following script: makefile and windows scripting host script: